Elon, North Carolina

 A month after he became king, Saul was tested.
 He faced a major crisis.
 He passed the test.
 He will not pass some other tests.
 Jesus also was tested immediately after the Holy Spirit came on Him in the form of a dove.
 He was tested by Satan in the wilderness.

 Saul is publicly celebrated as king by the people.
 He becomes a war hero.
 Jesus will return as King of Kings and Lord of Lords.
 Everyone one will day be forced to acknowledge that Jesus is Lord.

-2. This chapter teaches us a valuable lesson.
+2. This chapter has a valuable message for us about anger

-Most people believe that anger as always bad.
-Many believe that anger is always sinful.
+Many preachers have gotten it wrong on anger.
+Some says that anger as always bad.
+They say that anger is always sinful.
 I Samuel 11 teaches something very different.
 This chapter will go against what a lot of people believe.
-It goes against what a lot of preachers say.
+It goes completely against what a lot of preachers say.

 Not only is anger not always wrong, sometimes anger is good.
 We know that because Jesus got angry (Mark 3:5).
-Ephesians actually tells us to “be angry and sin not” (KJV) or “be angry and do not sin” (NKJV).
-I want us to notice three things about anger from I Samuel 11.
+I Samuel 11:6 says, “When Saul heard their words, the Spirit of God came powerfully upon him, and he burned with anger” (NIV).
+What do we learn about about anger from I Samuel 11?